ocean-tracking-network/node-manager-training/_episodes/07_deploy_metadata.md

 `- [ ] - verify stations("deploy" notebook)`

 ### Load to rcvr_locations
-Once the `station` table is verified, the receiver deployment records can now be promoted to the `intermediate` rcvr_locations table.
+Once the `station` table is verified, the receiver deployment records can now be promoted to the "intermediate" `rcvr_locations` table.

 The cell will identify any new deployments to add, and any previously-loaded deployments which need updating (ex: they have been recovered).